jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 (2) A copy of the application must, either before or as soon as practicable after the application is lodged in the office of the court, be served—
   (a) on the offender, if the offender is not the applicant; or (b) on the chief executive of the Department of Corrections, if a probation officer is not the applicant.
-(3) If an application under section 54, 54K, 68, or 69I has been lodged in a court by a probation officer, a probation officer or a member of the police may, for the purpose of having the offender brought before the court dealing with the application, apply to a court for the issue of a warrant to arrest the offender.
+(3) If an application under section 54, 54K, 68, or 69I has been lodged in a court by a probation officer, a probation officer or a constable may, for the purpose of having the offender brought before the court dealing with the application, apply to a court for the issue of a warrant to arrest the offender.
-(4) No warrant issued under subsection (3) may be executed otherwise than by a member of the police.
+(4) No warrant issued under subsection (3) may be executed otherwise than by a constable.
 (5) If an offender is arrested under a warrant issued under subsection (3), sections 45 to 47 of the Summary Proceedings Act 1957, so far as they are applicable and with any necessary modifications, apply as if the application were an information.

 ### 73 Appeal in respect of substituted sentence